oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/07-spa/spa.md

     * TABLE ACCESS FULL access method will perform a full table scan on the table, which is much slower given we are returning just a few rows and we could use an index.
     * This demonstrates that even though a new optimizer out-of-the-box brings a lot of performance improvements, if you change important parameters you may end up with worse plans.

-12. Examine the rest of the SPA reports.
+12. Examine the other parts of the SPA reports.

 13. Close Firefox.